Ing3rs/challenge-4-Console-Finances/README.md

 In this challenge, I was tasked with creating JavaScript code for analyzing the financial records of a company.

-The JavaScript code should analyzes the provided financial records to calculate each of the following:
+The JavaScript code should analyse the provided financial records to calculate each of the following:

 * The total number of months included in the dataset